Urns & Tubes: Introduction

 The current urn \& tubes set-up `inverts' the problem of points, and also generalises it in two ways: (1)~urns \& tubes are analysed is in fully multivariate form, and~(2) the analysis covers the three drawing modes described above.

 Although the same urn \& tubes setting is used both for first-full and for negative distributions, these distributions are really different.
 First of all, negative distributions have the natural numbers $\NNO$ as sample space, with infinite support --- in multinomial and P\'olya mode.
 To $k\in\NNO$ the probability is assigned that \emph{all} tubes are full, for the first time, after $k$ draws --- where some tubes may overflow, while others are not full yet.
-Such negative distributions are studied in the literature, see \textit{e.g.}~\cite{SibuyaYS64,Panaretos81,SchusterS87} and the textbooks~\cite{JohnsonKK05,JohnsonKB97}, but typically with one tube only.
+Such negative distributions are studied in the literature, see \textit{e.g.}~\cite{Panaretos81,SchusterS87,SibuyaYS64} and the textbooks~\cite{JohnsonKK05,JohnsonKB97}, but typically with one tube only.
 Still, these negative distributions are not mainstream, and are even called `forgotten', see~\cite{MillerF07}.
 Here we describe negative distributions, in the general urn \& tubes setting, in fully multivariate form, for all three drawing modes (``0'', ``-1'', ``+1'').

 In this paper we make extensive use of multisets, like in other recent publications~\cite{Jacobs19b,Jacobs21b,Jacobs21a,JacobsS20}.
-A multiset is like a set, except that elements may occur multiple times.
+A multiset is like a subset, except that elements may occur multiple times.
 For instance, an urn is a multiset, over the set of colours.
 A draw of multiple balls from such an urn is a multiset.
 Also, the tubes of different colours are represented as a multiset.
 Multisets form the proper formalism for multivariate probabilities, see Section~\ref{PrelimSec} below.
+Sending an arbitrary set $X$ to the set of multisets over $X$ has the structure of a monad.
+Similarly, taking distributions over a set forms a monad.
+These monad structures play an important role in the various ways that the multinomial and hypergeometric (and P\'olya) operations, as Kleisli maps, can be composed, see~\cite{Jacobs21b} and~\cite{Jacobs21d}.
+In this paper the underlying categorical structure is kept in the background.
+This is a deliberate choice, in order not to limit the potential audience.
+For instance, in the beginning of Section~\ref{FirstFullDstSec} the composition steps for Markov models with output are spelled-out concretely; their abstract categorical form as Kleisli composition is elaborated in the appendix.

 This paper is organised as follows.
 It starts with a concrete description of first-full distributions, for all three modes (``0'', ``-1'', ``+1''), in Section~\ref{ExSec}.
 Subsequently, Section~\ref{PrelimSec} introduces relevant notation and terminology for multisets and distributions, and Section~\ref{MulnomHypgeomPolyaSec} formulates multivariate versions of the multinomial, hypergeometric and P\'olya distributions, as distributions on multisets of a fixed size.
 For snappy formulation of the hypergeometric and P\'oly distributions we use binomial coefficients with multisets instead of numbers, both for ordinary binomial coefficients and for the multichoose version.
 We introduce suitable generalisations of Vandermonde's formula, for multisets, also in multichoose form.